-Sports Chiropractic - Injuries & Performance
+Sports Chiropractic - Minor Injuries & Performance

 Minor injuries are a common occurrence in the sporting world at both amateur and professional levels.
 A niggling muscle strain or other small injury may hinder your ability to enjoy your sport and should not be ignored as may lead to a more serious and chronic injury overtime.
-There are two main categories of sports injuries, traumatic and overuse.

 Whether you are a weekend warrior or a professional sportsman, your body is prone to the same kind of injuries.
 Overuse injuries occur as a direct result of repetitive stresses to a specific area over time, which can lead to a loss of proper movement in the bones of your spine and joints and in turn this can interfere with the healthy working of your muscles and nerves.
 These conditions tend to develop gradually and a specific onset cannot often be pin pointed.
 However there may have been a recent change in your sporting activity such the introduction of a new technique or training regime.
 Overuse injuries may include any of the following;

 - Muscle Spasms

 - Low back pain